richardmiller-zz/BehatSpec/src/Extension/ExemplifyExtension/README.md

 * PhpSpec 3.0+
 * PHP 5.6+

-To use 'named constructor' examples , you need to use latest phpspec 2.1@dev.
+To use 'named constructor' examples , you need to use phpspec `>2.1`.
 Otherwise the examples will be created but will not run.

 Require the extension: